marxin/texi2rst-generated/sphinx/gcc/reporting-bugs.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: bugs, reporting bugs

 .. _bugs:

-.. index:: bugs

-.. index:: reporting bugs

 Reporting Bugs
 --------------